vegaprotocol/specs/specs/0003-mark-to-market-settlement.md

 # Acceptance Criteria

 - [ ] The positive mark-to-market moves are equal in size to the negative mark-to-market moves.
-- [ ] When the MTM_MOVE of a trader is negative, they will have that amount attempt to be deducted from their margin account first, then their general account  (for that collateral asset) and finally from the market's insurance pool account.
+- [ ] When the SETTLEMENT_AMT of a trader is negative, they will have that amount attempt to be deducted from their margin account first, then their general account  (for that collateral asset) and finally from the market's insurance pool account.
-- [ ] The total amount *collected* by the network should be less than  or equal to the sum of all of the negative MTM_MOVE amounts (in absolute size)
+- [ ] The total amount *collected* by the network should be less than  or equal to the sum of all of the negative SETTLEMENT_AMT amounts (in absolute size)
-- [ ] When the MTM_MOVE of a trader is positive they will receive that amount into their margin account if and only if  the total amount *collected*  by the network equalled the sum of all of the negative MTM_MOVE amounts (in absolute size).
+- [ ] When the SETTLEMENT_AMT of a trader is positive they will receive that amount into their margin account if and only if  the total amount *collected*  by the network equalled the sum of all of the negative SETTLEMENT_AMT amounts (in absolute size).
-- [ ] If  the total amount *collected*  by the network is less than the sum of all of the negative MTM_MOVE amounts (in absolute size) all traders with a positive MTM_MOVE will  receive / be *distributed* some amount less than the size of their MTM_MOVE amount.
+- [ ] If  the total amount *collected*  by the network is less than the sum of all of the negative SETTLEMENT_AMT amounts (in absolute size) all traders with a positive SETTLEMENT_AMT will  receive / be *distributed* some amount less than the size of their SETTLEMENT_AMT amount.
 - [ ] The total amount *collected* collateral equals the total amount of *distributed* collateral.